-During the Inquiry it may be necessary to hear evidence about the political activities of non-state witnesses.
-It is not uncommon for people engaged in political struggle to break the law.
 From anti-war campaigners to environmental activists, individuals frequently expose themselves to criminal sanctions in fights for justice.
-Accordingly, it is likely that the Inquiry will hear evidence of illegal activity undertaken by some non-state witnesses.
+Accordingly, it is likely that the Inquiry will hear evidence of activity undertaken by some non-state witnesses which could be deemed unlawful.